hypre-space/hypredrive/docs/usrman-src/input_structure.rst

   ``scale: 0.5``, ``transform.kind: ratio_to_baseline``, ``transform.baseline: rebuild``,
   ``history.source: linear_solves``, ``history.max_points: 5``.

-The default model intentionally mixes one efficiency term and one iteration-stability term so ``reuse: adaptive`` works out of the box without level annotations or a hand-built component list.
-The built-in ``guards.max_iteration_ratio: 3.0`` catches severe one-step spikes even when ``guards.bad_decisions_to_rebuild: 2`` keeps ordinary adaptive scoring from rebuilding on the first bad sample.
-Users can still override any part of the model by providing ``adaptive.components`` or explicit ``guards`` entries.
+The default model has one efficiency term and one iteration-stability term.
+Thus, ``reuse: adaptive`` does not require level annotations or a component list.
+The default ``guards.max_iteration_ratio: 3.0`` detects large one-step increases.
+The default ``guards.bad_decisions_to_rebuild: 2`` prevents a rebuild after one ordinary bad sample.
+You can override the model with ``adaptive.components`` or explicit ``guards`` entries.

 Fields available per component: